CoalUnicorn/i2c_puppet-Linux/LINUX.md

 ## TODO

 Currently - the SYM+Button keys are defined as the character "x" to indicate it's not been specified.
-I'l like to make these keys to the 4 arrow keys.
+I'll like to make these keys to the 4 arrow keys.

 Also - it might be possible to create key combinations by combining the modified keys, like SYM+Alt+key